-The CMTS MUST NOT send a Dynamic SA either in the REG-RSP(-MP) or DBC-REQ messages if BPI+ is disabled for a CM.
-When an authorized CM receives a DBC-REQ that contains a Dynamic SA, the CM MUST start a TEK state machine for the Dynamic SA after sending a DBC-RSP.
+The CMTS MUST NOT send a Dynamic SA in DBC-REQ messages if BPI+ is disabled for a CM.

+When an authorized CM receives a DBC-REQ that contains a Dynamic SA, the CM MUST start a TEK state machine for the Dynamic SA prior to sending a DBC-RSP message.
 The CMTS MUST NOT send a DBC-REQ with a Dynamic SA to a CM that is not in the "Authorized" State.
-If an unauthorized CM receives a DBC-REQ message that adds a Dynamic SA, the CM MUST reject it [DOCSIS MULPI].
+If an unauthorized CM receives a DBC-REQ message that adds a Dynamic SA, the CM MUST reject the DBC-REQ message.
 The CMTS is allowed to send a DBC-REQ with an SA that employs a cryptographic suite unsupported by the CM.
-If an authorized CM receives a DBC-REQ message that adds a Dynamic SA having an unsupported cryptographic suite, the CM MUST reject it [DOCSIS MULPI].
-If a CM receives a DBC-REQ message adding a Dynamic SA, in which the TEK state machine for that Dynamic SA is already active, the CM MUST reject the DBC-REQ message [DOCSIS MULPI].
-When the CM receives a DBC-REQ that deletes a Dynamic SA, the CM MUST terminate the corresponding TEK state machine after it sends a DBC-RSP, and remove the Dynamic SA's keying material from the CM's key table.
+If an authorized CM receives a DBC-REQ message that adds a Dynamic SA having an unsupported cryptographic suite, the CM MUST reject the DBC-REQ message.
+If a CM receives a DBC-REQ message adding a Dynamic SA, in which the TEK state machine for that Dynamic SA is already active, the CM MUST reject the DBC-REQ message.